Failure to write to implicit (body) destination if it is XHTML

 If you can send us a simple case (html, xml and xslt) that reproduces this, it will help narrow down the issue.

-#3 Updated by Manfred Staudinger almost 9 years ago
+#3 Updated by Manfred Staudinger over 9 years ago

 - File svg-t5-011.svg svg-t5-011.svg added